beerriot/woodworking-plans/README-website.md

 ## Page Layouts

-There are two main page layout templates in the `_layouts/` folder.
-The `default` template includes everything that appears on every page, like the navigation bar and copyright/license note.
-This is where the top-level `pure-g` div lives, in which all page-specific content should go.
+The main page layout template, that adds all of the navigation to the page and places the top-level `pure-g` div, is in the `_layouts/default.html` layout in the `beerriot/purecss-theme` theme repository/gem.
+This is a bare-bones theme.
+I use another, private theme when deploying to woodworking-plans.beerriot.com to place navigation that matches the rest of the BeerRiot subdomains.

-The `project` template builds on the `default` template.
+The `project` template in this repo builds on the `default` template.
 Currently it only adds an assembly preview to the top of the page.
 Other things that every project should have (model downloads?) should be added to this template.

 ## Project Pages